Terms and Conditions

 - Smoking is not permitted on the site.

 - Consumption of alcohol and illegal drugs is not permitted on the site.

-- At the conclusion of your residency, you must leave your studio space clean, in good condition and repair and in regard to the condition it was in at the start of your residency period.
-You must remove all waste from the studio area and dispose of it off site.
+- At the conclusion of your residency, you must leave your studio space clean, in good condition and repair as it was at the start of your residency.
+You must remove all waste from the studio area.
 If you used a locker to store your belongings, it must be emptied.

 Environmental Protection, Health and Safety